tsbohc/zest.nvim/script/readme/template.md

 - Seamlessly integrate lua functions into keymaps, autocmds, etc
 - Be primarily a library of macros, do as much as possible at compile time
 - Output code that is readable and efficient
-- Remain compatible with everything, yet standalone
+- Be compatible with everything

 <b>WIP</b> If you have any feedback or ideas on how to improve zest, please share them with me!
 You can reach me in an issue or at @tsbohc on the [conjure discord](conjure.fun/discord).